seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Lest it discomfort us.
 Lucilius, come;
 And come, young Cato; let us to the field.
 Labeo and Flavius, set our battles on:
-’Tis three o’clock; and, Romans, yet ere night
+'Tis three o'clock; and, Romans, yet ere night
 We shall try fortune in a second fight.

 *Exeunt*